DerekSelander/LLDB/README.md

       # Only dump classes whose superclass is of type NSObjecr and in the UIKit module.
 Ideal for going after specific classes like a datasource where it will likely inherit from NSObject
       (lldb) dclass -s NSObject -m UIKit

+      # Dump only Swift classes
+      (lldb) dclass -t swift

+      # Dump only Objective-C classes
+      (lldb) dclass -t objc

+      # Get a simplified "class-dump" of the UIView class
+      (lldb) dclass -i UIView

+      # Get more information than you ever wanted to know about UIView
+      (lldb) dclass -I UIView

 ### dd
 Alternative to LLDB's `disassemble` command.
 Uses colors.
 Terminal only